TokensPony/Data-Analysis-Personal-Assignments/DataEntryAnalysis.md

 # Data Entry Analysis

-Here are the issues I have found with the organization of the data
+## Data Organization Issues

 1. Plotted charts feature no legend or labeling as to the meaning of their axes
-2. No context as to the meaning of z on the pond2010 file
+2. Inconsistent Column names (z = depth, ColonySize = Colony Diameter, Density = Species #/L)
-3. Missing data cells in files with no explanation for missing data or what to count it as
+3. Missing data cells in files with no explanation for missing data or what to count it as.
+(Null, zero, etc)
-4. zoop table lists the name "ColonySize" whereas the pond2010 file lists colony diameter.
-The values seem similar in size so not sure if they are the same data type.
-5. No context as to what "Chla" means on zoop file.
-6. No time information given as to when samples were observed/collected.
+4. No time information given as to when samples were observed/collected.
-7. Unclear as to what the significance of "main" is in the file "zoop - temp-main" .
-While this data is different from that seen on the tem
+5. Unclear as to what the significance of "main" is in the file "zoop - temp-main" .
+This is does not seem to be the same data as seen in the "zoop - temp" file, but little info is given as to it's significance.
+6. File "zoop - temp" has a few meter(?) measures in the top left corner but I don't see clear indicators of their meaning or context.
+7. "zoop - temp" has a small area where averages are being calculated with the plankton size.
+The calculations are split between the first and second halves of the data, with the only context being the "7th" and "9th" labels.
+Unclear as to their meaning?
+I think it's dates, but it's unclear.

+## Proposed Fixes